ADMISSION TO LAKE ERIE COLLEGE

 Admission as a Transfer Student

 Students who have been enrolled at a college or university for the equivalent of one full semester or more are regarded as transfer students.
 Students who completed college coursework while in high school as part of a dual-enrollment program are exempt from this definition.
-In order to be considered for admission to Lake Erie College, students must be in good academic, social and financial standing at that college or university with the eligibility to re-enroll if they have not yet earned a degree, as noted on the Transfer Student Reference Form.
+In order to be considered for admission to Lake Erie College, students must be in good academic standing as defined by the Lake Erie College and in good social and financial standing at the college from which they are transferring with the eligibility to re-enroll if they have not yet earned a degree, as noted on the Transfer Student Reference Form.